Kchour/SphinxExample/README.md

 Sphinx is an open source document generation tool for python projects.
 You can create really elegant html or even pdf documents for your code.
 Though Sphinx is a great tool, it can be overwhelming to set up.

-This repo will help by showing you how to setup Sphinx
+This repo will help you setup Sphinx

 # Requirements
 - Python 3.
 However, it is still possible to document python2 code with sphinx-python3